k8svisual/docs/docs/cluster.md

 </p>

-#### Interval detail
+#### Interval detail view

-Once the auto display is paused the detail changes for the currently displayed time interval can be viewed by pressing the blue circle with an 'i'.
-Pressing this blue circle will display all changes in the current interval in a tabular form.
+Once the auto display is paused the detail changes for the currently displayed time interval can be viewed by pressing the blue eye icon.
+Pressing this will display all changes in the current interval in a tabular form.

 <p align="center">
   <img style="float: center;" src="https://raw.githubusercontent.com/k8svisual/vpk-docs/master/docs/images/tab_cluster_timelapse_detail.png">